 Continue to read below for tips on your visit.

 Ferry reservations can be made up to six months in advance at 877-860-6787.
 The National Parks Service only allows 300 visitors a day so I would suggest to call and make your reservation as soon as you have the date you would like to visit.

 If you do not reserve a ticket beforehand, you go on a waiting list and after everyone else is checked in they will let you know if there is room.
 We were there on a Saturday morning in October and a few people were able to buy tickets the day of.

-- Tickets are $23 per person for the ferry only (make a note that the park also charges an entrance fee of $4.00 per person paid the day of not when reserved over the phone).
+- Tickets are $28 plus tax for adults, $26 plus tax for seniors, and $18 plus tax for children 15 and under for the ferry only (make a note that the park also charges an entrance fee of $4.00 per person paid the day of not when reserved over the phone).
 We did not have to pay the additional fee since we had our annual pass* for military.

 - The ferry departs St Mary’s at 9:00 a.m. and 11:45 a.m. and from Cumberland Island at 10:15 a.m. and 4:45 p.m.
 From March through September, there is also a 2:45 p.m. departure.

 - From March through November, the ferry runs seven days a week.
-From December through February, the ferry runs five days a week, Thursday through Monday.
+And from December through February, the ferry runs five days a week, Thursday through Monday.

 - Arrive 30 minutes before departure.
 You have to pick up your ticket at the Visitors Center even if you reserve on the phone.